Where Do Dialog Intelligibility Problems Originate?

 Excessive compression reducing the natural dynamics of speech

-Poor balance between dialogue, music, and effects
+Poor balance between dialog, music, and effects

 Distribution